eSedano/bg-fire-ants/README.md

 The game ends when the two queens of one of the players are captured.
 The player with queens remaining on the board is the winner.

 ## Possible changes based on feedback
+The following items describe changes to the rules or the gameplay based on feedback received from testers.
+The changes are either \[F]ixes to the rules or \[V]ariants to the game:
-* Add rules for ties.
+* \[F] Add rules for ties.
-* Clarify that captured queens are removed from the board and turned to regular stones in the reserve.
+* \[F] Clarify that captured queens are removed from the board and turned to regular stones in the reserve.
-* Remove option to move pieces from one buffer space to another one.
+* \[V] Remove option to move pieces from one buffer space to another one.
-* Remove ability of queens to be used for capture.
+* \[V] Remove ability of queens to be used for capture.